Anthony Grassini,Acting Warden

-Anthony P. Travisono Intake Service Center Visiting Schedule (March - June, 2014)
+Renamed the Anthony P. Travisono Intake Service Center April 22, 2010

 The Anthony P. Travisono Intake Service Center (ISC) is a maximum security facility which serves as Rhode Island's jail for male offenders.
 Rhode Island is one of six states that have unified systems, incorporating the jail and state prison into one Department.
-The facility is constructed with 16-module housing units, two of which serve as disciplinary - administrative segregation units.
+The facility is constructed with 16-module housing units, one of which serves as a disciplinary - administrative confinement unit.
 The south wing of the facility, constructed in 1982, houses the infirmary, eight housing modules, and committing area.
 The north wing, constructed in 1992, houses the kitchen, dining room, visiting room, eight housing modules, and an administration area.

 Inmates housed at the ISC include pretrial detainees and newly sentenced inmates who are awaiting classification to other facilities, pretrial protective custody, and sentenced protective custody..
 The facility processes approximately 15,500 commitments in 2011 and approximately 1,292 commitments per month.
 An average of approximately 120 inmates are sent to court daily, and approximately 50 inmates per week are processed and transferred to other facilities within the Department of Corrections.
 The length of time an inmate remains housed in Awaiting Trial status at the ISC is approximately 23 days; this translates into a constant turnover of the inmate population.